-Amanda Franca Shows Off Ample Booty In Itty-Bitty Thong For A Cheeky Display
+Amanda Franca Shows Off Her Ample Booty In An Itty-Bitty Thong For A Cheeky Display

 The revealing swimwear also bared her toned midsection.
 She put her enviable waist on display, highlighting her hourglass proportions.

 Amanda slicked back her wet hair and let it hang down her back and shoulders.
-She wore a dainty ring and small hoop earrings in her ears.
+She wore a dainty ring and small hoop earrings.

 The Brazilian was relaxing in a city environment.
 The pool was tiled and surrounded by a thick stone wall and steel fence.
 Beyond the outdoor entertainment area, tall buildings and skyrises surrounded the pool.
-There were some clouds in the blue sky, and some shrubs and palm trees added some greenery to the urban space.
+There were some clouds in the blue sky and some shrubs and palm trees added greenery to the urban space.

-Amanda’s fans loved her offering.
-They inundated the influencer with love shortly after she posted the update.
+Amanda’s fans seemed to love her offering.
+They inundated the influencer with praise.
 Most of the comments were in Portuguese and Spanish, while others showed their appreciation with heart and flame emoji.

 “You are so beautiful,” one fan raved.

-“Beyond sexy,” another gushed.
+“Beyond sexy,” gushed another.

-A third Instagrammer called Amanda “perfect” and added a slew of heart-eyed emoji.
+“Perfect,” a third user called her, adding a slew of heart-eyed emoji to their words.

 Amanda recently showed off her flawless physique in another bikini.
 In that offering, she also sat poolside.
 She showcased her ample assets in a black bikini that hugged her body in all the right places.